maraqa1/ml-training-data-pipeline/README.md

 ---

-# 6. Initial Clustering with K-means
+### 6. Initial Clustering with K-means

-## Purpose
-To efficiently group documents into broad clusters using K-means, establishing a scalable and computationally efficient baseline for further refinement.
+**Purpose:** To efficiently group documents into broad clusters using K-means, establishing a scalable and computationally efficient baseline for further refinement.
 This step creates hard cluster assignments and identifies general topics, which are then refined in subsequent steps using LDA.

 ---

-## Rationale for Using K-means First
+#### Rationale for Using K-means First
 1. **Scalability and Efficiency:**
    - K-means is computationally efficient, making it suitable for large datasets and high-dimensional TF-IDF matrices.
    - It works well in cases where the data is numerical (e.g., reduced TF-IDF features) and the clusters are expected to be spherical in the feature space.